 Ben explained that the challenge was called The Talisker Whisky Atlantic Challenge.
 They were going to row 3,000 miles across the Atlantic which could potentially take up to 90 days.
 The row would be completely self sufficient and they could encounter 50 foot waves and was looking for 2 more people to join their team – I was on their list!

 My first thought was I was completely and utterly flattered.
-I consider Ben and Karl (along with Rob Lewis, the other Race director of Primal Events) some of the toughest guys on this planet.
+I consider Ben and Karl some of the toughest guys on this planet.
 They endure crazy ridiculous tasks in order to push their mental and physical selves to the limit.

 Why were they asking me?

-I figured, if someone thinks I am strong enough to row across the Atlantic then I should probably consider saying yes.
+I figured, if someone thinks I’m strong enough to row across the Atlantic then I should probably consider saying yes.
 Opportunities like this do not happen often and after all, it could change my life.
 Rephrase: it WILL change my life.

-The most I do on a rowing machine is 3 minutes to warm up at the gym.
+My usual routine on the rowing machine is 3 minutes to warm up at the gym.
 I have rowed a marathon on a rowing machine once for charity and the experience was horrendous.
 In fact, Karl joined me for the challenge stating “it was the worst experience of my life!”
 The challenge took me about 6 hours and we both vowed never to do it again.

 Oh well, there’s nothing like being thrown in the deep end – quite literally, Atlantic deep!